figredos/flutter/TEXT_FILES/UTILITIES/multiple_screens.md

 Another way of using and managing multiple screens with Flutter is by using the [Navigator](../DART_BASICS/classes.md#navigator).
 This class stacks the screens it receives as argument, making it easy to push and pop screens from this stack.

 To implement the Navigator, simply use the class in a function, activated when pressing buttons, to push or pop screens.

+## Tab-based Navigation

+Managing Screens can be done by a central widget, for instance, the widget that controls the tabs.
+This tab navigation will be responsible for loading the other screens, that are "embedded" to this tabs screen.

+Tabs are the area that oppose the AppBar, being that they are located not on the top, but on the bottom of the screen.
+This is a very common trait of apps, a place in which a user can easily switch between screens.